Reyleal360/Barberin/EXECUTION-INSTRUCTIONS.md

 ## Updating Data
 To update the initial data in the system:
-1. Edit the `data.json` file directly
+1. Connect to your MySQL database
-2. The changes will be loaded when the application starts
+2. Modify the data directly in the database tables
-3. For existing users, data will be loaded from localStorage if available
+3. The changes will be loaded when the application starts

 ## Troubleshooting
-1. If data doesn't load, check that `data.json` is in the root directory
+1. If data doesn't load, check that the backend server is running
-2. If changes aren't saved, check browser console for errors
+2. If changes aren't saved, check the backend server logs for errors
 3. Clear browser cache if you're not seeing updates

 ## Development Notes
 1. All view files now use the DataManager instead of direct localStorage access
-2. The DataManager provides a consistent interface for all data operations
+2. The DataManager provides a consistent interface for all data operations through API calls
-3. Data is still saved to localStorage as a fallback mechanism
+3. Data is saved directly to the MySQL database
-4. In a production environment, the DataManager would connect to a backend API
+4. The backend server must be running for the application to work